yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 ## Citation

-If you make use of this material please cite the relating publication in which this issue is described in detail:
+If you make use of this material, please cite the relating publication in which this issue is described in detail:

 [**_Fröhlich, Y., Grund, M. & Ritter, J. R. R. (2022)_**](https://doi.org/10.4401/ag-8781).
 On the effects of wrongly aligned seismogram components for shear wave splitting analysis.
 *Annals of Geophysics*, volume 65. https://doi.org/10.4401/ag-8781.

-Futhermore you can cite the [Zenodo DOI](https://doi.org/10.5281/zenodo.5805030) given above.
+Furthermore you can cite the [Zenodo DOI](https://doi.org/10.5281/zenodo.5805030) given above.

 ## Content